Thin shells in (2+1)-dimensional F(R) gravity: Junction conditions in (2+1)-dimensional theories

 As a consequence, the unit normal $n^\mu$ to $\Sigma$ is well defined without a jump at $\Sigma$, but for computational purposes the expressions at both sides of $\Sigma$ are usually given.
 In $F(R)$ theories, there is the additional condition \cite{js1} that the trace of the second fundamental form has a null jump at $\Sigma$

 and, when $F'''(R) \neq 0$ (the prime means the derivative with respect to $R$), the continuity of $R$ across $\Sigma$ is also required \cite{js1}, i.e. $[R]=0$.
-In this case, the energy--momentum tensor $S_{\mu \nu}$ at the joining hypersurface $\Sigma$ has the form
+In this case, the energy-momentum tensor $S_{\mu \nu}$ at the joining hypersurface $\Sigma$ has the form

 where $\kappa =8\pi $ and $\nabla$ is the covariant derivative.
 There is an ordinary boundary hypersurface at $\Sigma$ when $S_{\mu \nu}=0$ or a thin shell of matter otherwise.
 However, when $F'''(R)= 0$, that is $F(R)$ quadratic theory